timoxley/npm-tutor/chapters/npm-workshop-making-packages-init/exercises/init-config-author/Readme.md

 npm config set init.author.email "me@websites.com"
 ```

+Other settings available are

-You can also set `init.author.url` to specify a personal home page URL.
+* `init.author.url` to specify a personal home page URL and
+* `init.license` to set the default license.

 ## Task